 Getting a peek at successful companies’ Google Analytics is probably a secret wish of most entrepreneurs and marketers.
-Where does most of their traffic come from?
+Where do most of their traffic come from?
 How much is paid traffic?
 What type of content works best for them?

 After co-founding Takipi, one of the very first steps I made was to research (like crazy) how other companies, which target the same audience as we do, get their customers.
 This is not to say that you shouldn’t do new and creative stuff, but if other successful companies are doing something right you should definitely learn from it.

 The main question I asked was – what works for them?
 Which are their most read blog posts, their best campaigns, the most tweeted and liked content?
 When we started working on our blog we ran a script on 100 different blogs (particularly of other companies that build products for developers).
 The script sorted all the posts by the number of likes/Tweets/G+ and LinkedIn shares.
 The results were amazing.
 After a week someone had to almost forcefully pull me away from the 100 Excel-sheet results.
-Following this research it became clear to me which direction I should take with our blog, and today we’re enjoying the fruits.
+Following this research, it became clear to me which direction I should take with our blog, and today we’re enjoying the fruits.
 There’s an amazing variety of tools that helped me optimize our marketing and to reach more users.

 OK, let’s get started: